Quala

 Quala S.A. is a multi-national massive production enterprise that creates and distributes food, beverages, personal care products, ice-based desserts, and candies, among others.
 Its headquarters is located in Bogotá (Colombia) operating also in Mexico, Dominican Republic, Ecuador, Peru and Venezuela.
+They sell a large amount of dairy products within Colombia.

 History

 In 1980, Michael de Rhodes founded Quala in a small warehouse in Bogotá.
-There, a group of 7 people started the production of Instacrem.
-Today it is one of the most important companies in Colombia with its variety of products for daily use or consumption.
+There a group of 7 people started the production of Instacrem.
+During 1983 Quala relocated to its new and lager headquarters situated on Bogotá.
+It is a large company within Colombia with its variety of products for daily use or consumption.